adamcooke/authie/README.md

   private

   def login_required
-    unless logged_in?
+    return if logged_in?

-      redirect_to login_path, :alert => "You must login to view this resource" end end
+    redirect_to login_path, :alert => "You must login to view this resource" end

 end